 Best for: Professionals and those wanting to make quick pro adjustments.

-If you’d like to up your game even further, check out Adobe Lightroom CC.
+If you’d like to up your game even further, check out Adobe Lightroom.

-One of the great things about this free photo editing app is that it’s not trying to do everything for everyone.
+One of the great things about this best photo editor app is that it’s not trying to do everything for everyone.

 Instead, it focuses on providing a set of high-quality adjustment tools presented as simple sliders.
 These allow you to adjust the light, detail, color, distortion, and grain of your photo.